Thy wit is a very bitter sweeting; it is a most sharp sauce.

-Then move not, while my prayers’ effect I take.
-Thus from my lips, by thine, my sin is purg’d.
+Then move not while my prayers’ effect I take.
+Thus from my lips, by thine, my sin is purged.

-O, swear not by the moon, the inconstant moon That monthly changes in her circled orb, Lest that thy love prove likewise variable.
+O, swear not by the moon, the inconstant moon, that monthly changes in her circle orb, lest that thy love prove likewise variable.

 Not stepping o’er the bounds of modesty.